-Pursuant to the Continuing Disclosure Agreement, the City will, not later than 180 days after the end of the City's fiscal year, provide to the Municipal Securities Rulemaking Board the following: (A) the City's Comprehensive Annual Financial Report (the "Annual Report"), which includes the audited financial statements of the City for the prior fiscal year, and (B) the amount of CID Sales Tax Revenues and TIF Revenues received by the City.
-If audited financial statements are not available by the time the Annual Report is required to be filed, the Annual Report shall contain unaudited financial statements in a format similar to the financial statements contained in this Official Statement, and the audited financial statements will be filed in the same manner as the Annual Report promptly after they become available.
+Pursuant to the Continuing Disclosure Agreement, the City undertakes, for the benefit of the holders and Beneficial Owners of the Bonds, to provide, no later than 180 days after the end of each of its fiscal years, commencing with the fiscal year ending June 30, 2011, the City's Comprehensive Annual Financial Report (the "Annual Report"), which includes (1) the audited financial statements of the City for the prior fiscal year, and (2) a description of all Incremental Tax Revenues deposited into the Special Allocation Fund, to the MSRB, via EMMA, provided, however, that if audited financial statements are not then available, unaudited financial statements shall be provided no later than 180 days after the end of each of its fiscal years and the audited financial statements shall be delivered to the MSRB, via EMMA, if and when they become available.

-Pursuant to the Continuing Disclosure Agreement, No later than 10 Business days after the occurrence of any of the following events, the City shall give, or cause to be given to the MSRB, through EMMA, notice of the occurrence of any of the following events with respect to the Bonds ("Material Events"):
+Pursuant to the Continuing Disclosure Agreement, the City also will undertake, for the benefit of the holders and Beneficial Owners of the Bonds, to provide to the MSRB, via EMMA, and to the Trustee, in a timely manner, notice of any of the following eleven events with respect to the Bonds, if material:

-- (1) principal and interest payment delinquencies; - (2) non-payment related defaults, if material; - (3) unscheduled draws on debt service reserves reflecting financial difficulties; - (4) unscheduled draws on credit enhancements reflecting financial difficulties; - (5) substitution of credit or liquidity providers, or their failure to perform; - (6) adverse tax opinions; the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bond, or other material events affecting the tax status of the Bonds; - (7) modifications to rights of bondholders, if material; - (8) bond calls, if material, and tender offers; - (9) defeasances; - (10) release, substitution or sale of property securing repayment of the Bonds, if material; - (11) rating changes; - (12) bankruptcy, insolvency, receivership or similar event of the City; - (13) the consummation of a merger, consolidation, or acquisition involving the City or the sale of all or substantially all of the assets of the City, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (14) appointment of a successor or additional trustee or the change of name of the trustee, if material.
+- (1) principal and interest payment delinquencies; - (2) non-payment related defaults, if material; - (3) unscheduled draws on debt service reserves reflecting financial difficulties; - (4) unscheduled draws on credit enhancements reflecting financial difficulties; - (5) substitution of credit or liquidity providers, or their failure to perform; - (6) adverse tax opinions; the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bond, or other material events affecting the tax status of the Bonds; - (7) modifications to rights of bondholders, if material; - (8) bond calls, if material, and tender offers; - (9) defeasances; - (10) release, substitution or sale of property securing repayment of the Bonds, if material; - (11) rating changes; - (12) bankruptcy, insolvency, receivership or similar event of the County; - (13) the consummation of a merger, consolidation, or acquisition involving the County or the sale of all or substantially all of the assets of the County, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (14) appointment of a successor or additional trustee or the change of name of the trustee, if material.